 - College Board Scholarship Search

-Scholarship database lists scholarships and other types of financial aid programs from 3,300 national, state, public and private sources.
+The scholarship database lists scholarships and other types of financial assistance programs from 3,300 national, state, public, and private sources.

 - SRN Express

 A free web version of the Scholarship Resource Network database.
 It focuses on private sector, non-need-based aid, and includes information about awards from more than 1,500 organizations.

 Students get free access to more than 5 million scholarships worth up to $24 billion.
 They’re matched to scholarships suited to their skills, activities, and interests.
 Students can sign up to receive updates as new scholarships are posted.